SimpleDataLabsInc/prophecy-docs/docs/08-tutorials/02-low-code-jobs/reliable-ci-cd.md

 ![Run Progress](img/reliable-ci-cd/run-progress.png)

 Now that we have set up our fabrics and teams, built some pipelines, it's time to test the whole data flow on our development environment.

 Testing your pipelines and jobs is very simple.
 Simple click on the play button and watch your code run!

 :::info Coming Soon
 Note, that currently, we're spinning up a new cluster for each of the tasks, therefore your job might take a few minutes to complete.
-However, soon, you will be able to have a granular control over which pipeline runs on which cluster.
+However, soon, you will be able to have granular control over which pipeline runs on which cluster.
 :::

 #### Deployment to Production

 Once we're confident that our job works correctly, and we have tested it well, we can start deploying it to our **production** environment.
-In our setup only a production support engineer can do that.
+In our setup, only a production support engineer can do that.
 Therefore, login as them, duplicate your job on the production fabric, set appropriate pipeline configurations and enable it.

 That's it!
 Now you can commit any remaining changes and release your pipeline.
 Prophecy automatically takes care of the